A Dorset Autumn

 Also, the flocks of birds that are migrating to or from our shores in Autumn are here in abundance, with many wild geese being spotted along the Fleet Lagoon.
 The Fleet Lagoon is behind the Chesil Beach, where at Abbotsbury a stretch of saline (or brackish) water begins and runs along to Ferry Bridge Portland, fossils can be found in the sand and mud.

 Unknown by many, the Fleet Lagoon features on the cover of the hit record Echo Beach – by Martha and the Muffins.

 This is the cover art for Echo Beach by the artist Martha and the Muffins.
 The cover art copyright is believed to belong to the label, Virgin Records Ltd, or the graphic artist(s).

-The Arne Nature Reserve is also a wonderful place to take your camera and binoculars to see the wildlife, things to look out for at this time of year are some fabulous fungi, rutting deer and flocks of thousand plus Avocets – typically a black and white wading bird with an up-turned bill which they sweep from side to side while feeding on small crustaceans and insects, in the shallow waters of Poole Harbour.
+The Arne Nature Reserve is also a wonderful place to take your camera and binoculars to see the wildlife.
+Things to look out for at this time of year are fabulous fungi, rutting deer and flocks of a thousand plus Avocets – typically a black and white wading bird with an up-turned bill.
+They sweep the bill from side to side in the shallow waters of Poole Harbour while feeding on small crustaceans and insects.

 Getting away for a weekend break is so easy and this will certainly get the batteries recharged and ready for Christmas, why not take a look to see where you could stay in Dorset this Autumn – Dorset Coastal Cottages